A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Baseline Results

-Any other compositional quantities can be expressed in terms of these four; for example, the mass and charge number of nuclei $A = 4 \pi r_{\rm C}^3 (1 - X_{\rm n})/3$, $Z = xA$ over the range where spherical nuclei exist (it is not defined for the pasta phases as the nuclear clusters are not localized to one WS cell).
+where $n_{\rm n}$ is the local free neutron density and $n_{\rm b}$ the overall baryon density of matter.
+Any other compositional quantities can be expressed in terms of these four; for example, the mass and charge number of nuclei are given by $A = 4 \pi r_{\rm C}^3 (1 - X_{\rm n})/3$, $Z = xA$ respectively.

-In Fig.~5 we show the variation of the crust-core and spherical nuclei-pasta transition densities and pressures over the range of $L$.
-Results are plotted for EoSs using the PNM low constraint and also constant $J$ = 25, 30, 35 MeV.
-For the crust-core transition we also show results for the PNM high constraint for reference.
+In Fig.~6 we show the variation of the crust-core and spherical nuclei-pasta transition densities and pressures over the range of $L$.
+Results are plotted for the PNM, J25, J30, and J35 sequences of crust EoSs.

-Whether we choose the PNM constraint or constant $J$ constraint, the crust-core transition density shows the expected negative correlation with $L$, although for the PNM constraint the correlation is much less pronounced; for PNM low, $n_{\rm cc} \approx 0.07 - 0.095$ fm$^{-3}$, a variation of $0.25$ fm$^{-3}$; for constant $J = 35$ MeV $n_{\rm cc} \approx 0.05-0.012$ fm$^{-3}$, a variation of $0.07$ fm$^{-3}$.
-The crust-core transition density also clearly depends on $J$ with a positive correlation, and a variation of $\approx 0.3$ fm$^{-3}$ from $J = 25-35$ MeV independent of $L$; a higher symmetry energy favors a larger proton fraction in the nuclear clusters, lowering their bulk binding energy to a greater extent than the increase in symmetry energy, thereby making the clustered matter energetically favorable to higher densities.
+The crust-core transition density shows the negative correlation with $L$ found in previous works, e.g. \cite{Oyamatsu2007,Xu2009}, for both PNM and constant-J sequences.
+For the PNM sequence the slope of the correlation is shallower and varies in the range $n_{\rm cc} \approx 0.07 - 0.095$ fm$^{-3}$, a variation of $0.25$ fm$^{-3}$.
+For the J35 sequence, $n_{\rm cc} \approx 0.05-0.012$ fm$^{-3}$, a variation of $0.07$ fm$^{-3}$.
+The crust-core transition density also clearly depends on $J$ with a positive correlation, and a variation of $\approx 0.3$ fm$^{-3}$ from $J = 25-35$ MeV is seen independent of $L$.
+A higher symmetry energy favors a larger proton fraction in the nuclear clusters, lowering their bulk binding energy and thereby making the clustered matter energetically favorable to higher densities.
 For the `PNM' sequence, $J$ increases with $L$, and so the decrease of the transition density with $L$ is compensated slightly by the increase of the transition density with $J$, making the $n_{\rm cc} -L$ correlation shallower.
-Indeed, with a sufficiently steep correlation between $J$ and $L$, the correlation can vanish or even be reversed; if we were to take the HVH correlation of Fig.~2, we would see no correlation between $n_{\rm cc}$, and $L$.
-The shaded region, consistent with experiment and the SP constraint, encompasses crust-core transition densities of $0.08 - 0.12$ fm$^{-3}$.
+Indeed, with a sufficiently steep correlation between $J$ and $L$, the correlation can vanish or even be reversed; if we were to take the HVH correlation of Fig.~2, we would see no correlation between $n_{\rm cc}$ and $L$.
+The shaded region, consistent with our conservative range for $J$ and the PNM constraint encompasses crust-core transition densities of $0.08 - 0.12$ fm$^{-3}$.

-Relative to the crust-core transition density, the spherical nuclei-pasta transition density shows very little variation with $L$ and $J$, tracing out a thin band $n_{\rm p} \approx 0.05-0.06$ fm$^{-3}$.